Purchasing a new computer?

 For school, this is mostly a matter of what discipline you will be studying and what software/equipment are commonly used within that discipline.

 Everyone will need to be able to write papers, send and receive emails, and browse the Internet.
-(IT Services offers common software, such as anti-virus and email programs etc.) You should arrange for your computer to have word processing software, such as Microsoft Word, as this is not provided by the University for you (although you can use this software in labs and classrooms).
+You should arrange for your computer to have word processing software, such as Microsoft Word, Open Office, etc., as this is not provided by the university (although you can use this software on academic computers and classrooms).

 In many areas of study, you will need to manipulate spreadsheets, graphics/images, and web pages.
 Programs for these tasks vary, though Excel is nearly universal for working with spreadsheets and is part of the Microsoft Office suite mentioned above.